total artificial heart

 The surgeons remove your heart's ventricles and attach the TAH to the upper chambers of your heart.
 When everything is attached properly, the heart-lung machine is switched off and the TAH starts pumping.

-What to expect after total artificial heart surgery
+After total artificial heart surgery

 Recovery in the hospital